-- 1. First applicable compliance requirement (e.g., what activities/services/purposes the federal resources must be used for): Recipient is to use funding to perform the following eligible activities as identified in the United States Department of Homeland Security, Federal Emergency Management Agency, National Preparedness Directorate Fiscal Year 2012-13 State Homeland Security Grant Program (SHSGP), consistent with the Department of Homeland Security State Strategy.
+- Recipient is to use funding to perform the following eligible activities as identified in the United States Department of Homeland Security, Federal Emergency Management Agency, National Preparedness Directorate Fiscal Year 2013 Homeland Security Grant Program (HSGP), consistent with the Department of Homeland Security State Strategy. - Recipient is subject to all administrative and financial requirements as set forth in this Agreement, or will be in violation of the terms of the Agreement.

-NOTE: Section .400(d) of OMB Circular A-133, as revised, and Section 215.97(5) (a), Florida Statutes, require that the information about Federal Programs and State Projects included in Exhibit 1 be provided to the Recipient.
+NOTE: Section .400(d) of OMB Circular A-133, as revised, and Section 215.97(5)(a), Florida Statutes, require that the information about Federal Programs and State Projects included in Exhibit 1 be provided to the Recipient.

-Attachment A

-Proposed Program Budget
+Attachment A Program Budget